 Of course, because Cancun is a tourism hot-spot in its own right, many dental patients take advantage of the chance to have a vacation at the same time.
 Playa del Carmen, 45 minutes south along the coast, and Progreso, a few hours west, are also good spots for a dental vacation.

-Wherever you're searching for a dentist, you want the assurance that they work to high standards and with good quality materials.
+Whether you're searching for a dentist in Cancun, Mexico, or anywhere else for that matter, you want the assurance that they work to high standards and with good quality materials.
 Although there are many excellent dentists in Cancun, there are also those who are less reputable.
 This is why it's so important to carefully research your choice rather than acting on a whim.

 Do keep in mind that even the best dentists in Cancun may occasionally receive bad reviews.
 No dentist anywhere is perfect all the time and occasionally procedures do fail.
 It's up to you to decide which one you feel comfortable with.